 k.
-Ombudsman

-A Activity Details:
+Ombudsman Activity Details:

-s n/a

-II/a

-L

-l. × On-Site Review

-On-Site Review
+1. On-Site Review Activity Details:

 The State administers annual on-site monitoring reviews through the EQR.
 Designated DHHS staff from DHB and DMH/DD/SAS participate in the EQR on-site reviews.
 The on-site reviews consist of both interviews and documentation review.
 The EQR process includes an extensive review of PIHP policies, procedures, processes and documentation of PIHP functions.
 The review focuses on monitoring services, reviewing grievances and appeals received and reviewing medical charts as needed.